radekd91/inferno/README.md

 EMOCA takes a single in-the-wild image as input and reconstructs a 3D face with sufficient facial expression detail to convey the emotional state of the input image.
 EMOCA advances the state-of-the-art monocular face reconstruction in-the-wild, putting emphasis on accurate capture of emotional content.
 The official project page is [here](https://emoca.is.tue.mpg.de/index.html).

+## !!!
+UPDATE !!!
+**EMOCA v2 is now out.** Complete the installation steps below and o to [EMOCA](gdl_apps/EMOCA) to test the demos.

+Compared to the original model it produces:

+1) Much better lip and eye alignment
+2) Much better lip articulation

+This is achieved by:
+1) Using a subset of mediapipe landmarks for mouth, eyes and eyebrows (as opposed to FAN landmarks that EMOCA v1 uses)
+2) Using absolute landmark loss in combination with the relative losses (as opposed to only relative landmark losses in EMOCA v1)
+3) Incorporating perceptual lip reading loss.
+Inspired by [spectre](https://filby89.github.io/spectre/).
+Big shout-out to these guys!

+You will have to upgrade to the new environment in order to use EMOCA v2.
+Please follow the steps bellow to install the package.
+Then, go to the [EMOCA](gdl_apps/EMOCA) subfolder and follow the steps described there.

 ## EMOCA project
 The training and testing script for EMOCA can be found in this subfolder: